danielortizlira/rails-starter/README.md

 ## Dependencies

 If you want to locally run the app with Docker, Docker is all you need.
-We recommend docker-desktop for an easy Docker setup).
+We recommend docker-desktop for an easy Docker setup.

 If you want to setup things locally, make sure you have: